prasetyodavid/web-engineer-test/README.md

 npm run test
 ```

-## Method and results
+## Method and Results

 I try to implement 2 types of general pagination methods : Client side pagination and server side pagination, based on my experience using [JQuery Datatables](https://datatables.net/) or [Ext JS](https://www.sencha.com/products/extjs/).

 ## Directory Structure

-I personally try to take a simple approach, keep things separated basically in a class model/view style.
-We will be using three primary folders similar to mvc architecture
+Based on Next.js Framework, I personally try to take a simple approach, keep things separated basically in a class model/view style.
+We will be using three primary folders similar to mvc architecture:

 - component - The individual UI components that make up the app will live in here
 - lib - Models & API logic will live in here.